The Java transport client is deprecated and might not be available in the future.

 // Build the settings for our client.
 String clusterId = "ac01aa2425e4a5bafdebf5100af3e9b37401055b"; // Your cluster ID here String region = "us-east-1"; // Your region here boolean enableSsl = true; Settings settings = Settings.settingsBuilder() .put("transport.ping_schedule", "5s") //.put("transport.sniff", false) // Disabled by default and *must* be disabled. .put("cluster.name", clusterId) .put("action.bulk.compress", false) .put("shield.transport.ssl", enableSsl) .put("request.headers.X-Found-Cluster", clusterId) .put("shield.user", "username:password") // your shield username and password .build(); String hostname = clusterId + "." + region + ".aws.found.io"; // Instantiate a TransportClient and add the cluster to the list of addresses to connect to. // Only port 9343 (SSL-encrypted) is currently supported.
 Client client = TransportClient.builder() .addPlugin(ShieldPlugin.class) .settings(settings) .build() .addTransportAddress(new InetSocketTransportAddress(InetAddress.getByName(hostname), 9343));

 The example is for an ES 2.1 cluster.
-See GitHub for examples that work with other versions.
+Check GitHub for examples that work with other versions.

 Some additional configuration steps might be required, such as adding the Shield JAR to your classpath.
-To learn more, see Configuring the Transport Client to work with a Secured Cluster (X-Pack) and Configuring the Transport Client to work with Shield.
+To learn more, check Configuring the Transport Client to work with Shield.